JetBrains/kotlin-multiplatform-dev-docs/topics/ios-ci-cd-teamcity.md

 Click **Done** to close the setup flow.

-From now on, just push your code, and TeamCity will handle the rest.
+From now on, push your code and TeamCity handles the rest.

 ## What's next